 After the Interim Audit Report, the Audit staff was made aware that TCFS failed to disclose that \$1,064,000 of \$1,430,000 in Candidate loans previously reported were from commercial lenders, and it did not file the required Schedules C-1.
 The loans originated from a Citibank revolving line of credit for \$264,000, and from three Goldman Sachs margin loans totaling \$800,000.
 The remainders of the loan amount come from the Candidate's personal funds, totaling \$366,000.
-The Audit staff recommended TCFS amend the necessary reports to include corrected Schedules C and the appropriate Schedules C-1 to correctly disclose the source of funds loaned.
-TCFS did not file recommended amendments to correct the public record, nor did it provide any comment in response to the Draft Final Audit Report.
+The Audit staff recommends TCFS amend the necessary reports to include corrected Schedules C and the appropriate Schedules C-1 to correctly disclose the source of funds loaned.